LavaSheny/DAT505-Code/Session5/Works/test002 texture/README.md

 test002 texture
 ========

-This project is to practise setting cubes' array and control cube independently in the array.
+This project is to practise setting cubes' array and let cubes' scales increasing continually in range.

 #### Description ####
-Array of cubes are arranged in x and y axes and code controls one of the cubes independently.
+Array of cubes are arranged in x and y axes.
+They rotate and expand continually.

 #### Usage ####
 ```html